sensu/sensu-slack-handler/README.md

   -i, --icon-url string      A URL to an image to use as the user avatar (default "http://s3-us-west-2.amazonaws.com/sensuapp.org/sensu.png")
-  -t, --timeout int          The amount of seconds to wait before terminating the handler (default 10) -u, --username string      The username that messages will be sent as (default "sensu") -w, --webhook-url string   The webhook url to send messages to
+  -t, --timeout int          The amount of seconds to wait before terminating the handler (default 10) -u, --username string      The username that messages will be sent as (default "sensu") -w, --webhook-url string   The webhook url to send messages to, defaults to value of SLACK_WEBHOOK_URL env variable
 ```

 [1]: https://docs.sensu.io/sensu-go/5.0/reference/handlers/#how-do-sensu-handlers-work